Avail Development and This Website

 The current release version of Avail is

-1.0.0 DEV 2014-04-28.
-This is a development release, and while it is believed to be useful, it is not recommended for production use.
+1.4.1.
+This is a stable release, and recommended for production use.

 |Download a binary or source